Prepaid funeral plans

 Most funeral plan providers have various payment options.
 There are typically four:

-- Pay the lump sum.
+- Pay a lump sum.
 If you can afford to do this, it's probably your best bet.
-That's because: you're only paying for what the plan actually costs; the provider would pay for your funeral if you died tomorrow; and your money is now safe thanks to new regulations.
+That's because you're only paying for what the plan actually costs; the provider would pay for your funeral if you died tomorrow; and your money is protected.

 - Pay over 12 months.
-This is the next-best option if you don't have the entire lump sum, but can afford to clear the full amount within 12 months.
-You're usually not charged extra to do this, so in effect you're getting to pay off your plan interest-free for a year.
+This is the next-best option if you don't have all the money up front, but can afford to clear the full amount within 12 months.
+There's usually not a charge to do this, so in effect you can pay off your plan interest-free for a year.
 Many plan providers ask for a small deposit (usually less than £100) when setting up a monthly instalment plan but this will be deducted from the total you owe – it's not an extra charge.

-The only difference to paying upfront is that if you die within the 12 months and haven't finished paying off the plan, the provider will refund your family what you've paid, rather than provide the funeral.
-So this means your family will have to organise the funeral, plus they might be out of pocket if costs have risen since you took out the plan.
+The only difference to paying in full upfront is that if you die within the 12 months and haven't finished paying for the plan, the provider will refund your loved ones what you've paid, rather than provide the funeral.
+So this means your family will have to organise the funeral – plus they might be out of pocket if costs have risen since you took out the plan.

-But paying a plan off over multiple years isn't a good option for many as you'll usually be charged interest, so will likely end up paying more than the funeral's worth.
-The only exception is if you die shortly after two years (or one year in some cases) of taking out your plan, in which case the provider must still pay for your funeral, even if you haven't paid off the plan.
+But paying a plan off over multiple years isn't a good option for many as you're usually charged interest or fees, so you'll likely end up paying more than the funeral's worth.
+The only exception is if you die just over two years after taking out your plan (or one in some cases), in which case the provider must still pay for your funeral, even if you haven't paid off the plan.

-- Pay the lump sum.
+- Pay a lump sum.
 If you can afford to do this, it's probably your best bet.
-That's because: you're only paying for what the plan actually costs; the provider would pay for your funeral if you died tomorrow; and your money is now safe thanks to new regulations.
+That's because you're only paying for what the plan actually costs; the provider would pay for your funeral if you died tomorrow; and your money is protected.

 -